Hamatti/Hamatti/README.md

 ## Things I've written

+[Developer's Guide to Communities](https://hamatti.org/posts/developers-guide-to-communities/) is a guide for developers to figure out the why and how of getting involved with your local and global tech communities.

+[Guide to landing your first dev job](https://hamatti.org/posts/guide-to-landing-your-first-dev-job/) is aimed for anyone seeking to land their first job as a developer.

 [Humane Guide to Python Errors](https://hamatti.org/guides/humane-guide-to-python-errors/) helps you navigate the error messages of Python programs.

 [Humane Guide to Debugging Web Apps](https://hamatti.org/guides/humane-guide-to-debugging/) gets you to the next level on your debugging skills – a crucial part of being a software developer.